Rod Streater: Oakland Raiders

-After being undrafted in the 2012 NFL Draft, Streater then signed with the Oakland Raiders as an undrafted free agent.
-Streater was in the starting lineup for the Raiders on Monday Night Football against the San Diego Chargers to open the 2012 NFL season.
-He made his first NFL reception in the first quarter, a catch of a Carson Palmer pass, and fumbled at the end of the play.
-Despite the way he entered the league, Streater wound up finishing fourth on the team with 584 receiving yards on 39 receptions and three touchdowns.
+After going undrafted in the 2012 NFL draft, Streater then signed with the Oakland Raiders as an undrafted free agent.
+He was in the starting lineup for the Raiders on Monday Night Football against the San Diego Chargers to open the 2012 NFL season.
+Streater made his first NFL reception in the first quarter, a catch of a Carson Palmer pass, and fumbled at the end of the play.
+Despite the way he entered the league, Streater finished fourth on the team with 584 receiving yards on 39 receptions and three touchdowns.

-In 2013, Streater had an excellent second season, with 60 catches, 888 receiving yards, and four receiving touchdowns.
-He had a career-long 66 yard catch against the Philadelphia Eagles in Week 8.
+In 2013, Streater had an excellent second season, with 60 catches for 888 yards and four touchdowns.
+He had a career-long 66-yard reception against the Philadelphia Eagles in Week 9.

 In the 2014 season, Streater only played in the first three games due to a foot injury.
-He recorded nine receptions for 84 receiving yards and one receiving touchdown on the year.
+He recorded nine receptions for 84 yards and a touchdown on the year.

-In the 2015 season, he only appeared in one game and had one eight-yard reception.
+In the 2015 season, Strater only appeared in one game and had an eight-yard reception.